 If you buy any new products especially for the trip I’d recommend trying everything at home first.
 From suncreams to insect repellents and bite creams, it’s worth checking in advance for any sensitivities or allergies.

-This’ll be personal choice and again the following is a boy’s list.
+This’ll be a personal choice and again the following is a boy’s list.
 This is what Ed took on a three week interrail trip in very mixed European weather.
 It allows for ‘going out’ clothes for evenings too.

-- 5 x shorts inc 2 pairs of cargo shorts and 2 pairs of sport shorts.
+- 5 x shorts inc 2 pairs of cargo shorts and 2 of sport shorts.
 Ed’s top tip is to take shorts with zip pockets – handy for a card or a phone.

 - 1 thin jumper